Palitana temples

-The Palitana temples are the large groups of Jain temples located on Shatrunjaya hills near Palitana in Bhavnagar district, Gujarat, India.
-Also known as Padliptapur of Kathiawad in historic texts, the dense collection of over 800 small shrines and large temples here has led many to call Palitana as a "city of temples".
-It is one of the most sacred sites of Svetambara tradition within Jainism.
-These temples were built in and after the 11th century CE.
+The Palitana temples, often known only as Palitana, are a large complex of Jain temples located on Shatrunjaya hills near Palitana in Bhavnagar district, Gujarat, India.
+Also known as "Padliptapur of Kathiawad" in historic texts, the dense collection of almost 900 small shrines and large temples have led many to call Palitana the "city of temples".
+It is one of the most sacred sites of the Śvetāmbara tradition within Jainism.
+The earliest temples in the complex date as far back as the 11th century CE.

-The Palitana site contains nearly 1000 temples on the hills spread mostly in nine clusters, some being vast temple complexes, while most are small in size.
-The main temple is dedicated to Rishabhanatha, the first Tirthankara; it is the holiest shrine for the Svetambara Murtipujaka sect.
+The Palitana temple complex is near the top of the hill, in groups called Tonks (Tuks) along the hills' various ridges.
+The main temple is dedicated to Rishabhanatha, the first Tirthankara; it is the holiest shrine for the Śvetāmbara Murtipujaka sect.
 Marble is the preferred material of construction.
-The Palitana temples complex is near the top of the hills, in groups called Tonks (Tuks) along the various ridges of the hill tops.
-According to Anadji Kalyanji Trust, more than 400,000 pilgrims visited this pilgrimage in 2010.
+More than 400,000 pilgrims visited the site in 2010.

-Jains believe that 23 of 24 Jain Tirthankaras, except Neminatha, sanctified the Palitana hill by their visits.
+Jains believe that 23 of the 24 Tirthankaras, all except Neminatha, sanctified Palitana with visits.
 This makes the site particularly important to the Jain tradition.
-These temples are reached by most pilgrims and visitors by climbing stone steps along a hilly trail of about 3500 steps.
-Some hire pallanquin in the town at the base of the hills, to be carried to the temples complex.
-The Palitana temples, along with the Shikharji in Jharkhand, is believed to be the holiest of all pilgrimage places by the Jain community.
+These temples are reached by most pilgrims and visitors by climbing around 3500 stone steps along a hilly trail.
+Some hire pallanquins at the base of the hills, to be carried to the temple complex.
+Palitana, along with the Shikharji in Jharkhand, is believed to be the holiest of all pilgrimage places by the Jain community.

-Digambara Jains have only one temple here on the hills.
+Digambara Jains have only one dedicated temple in Palitana.
 Hingraj Ambikadevi (known as Hinglaj Mata) is considered as the presiding deity of the hill, who is a Jain Yakshini (attendant deity).
-As the temple-city was built to be an abode for the divine, no one is allowed to stay overnight, including the priests.
+As the temple complex was built to be an abode for the divine, no one is allowed to stay overnight, including the priests.